DC-analysis/dclab/docs/sec_av_basins/index.rst

 retrieved only when they are needed (i.e. when the user tries to access them and they are not defined as innate features).
 Internally, dclab instantiates an :class:`.RTDCBase` subclass as defined by the *format* key.
-For mapped basins, dclab additionally creates a hierarchy child by applying the mapping information as a manual filter.
-To see which features are defined in basins, you can check the :func:`.RTDCBase.features_basin` property.
-The basins are directly accessible via :func:`.RTDCBase.basins` (and the basin datasets via :func:`.RTDCBase.basins.ds`).
+For mapped basins, dclab additionally creates a hierarchy child from the original dataset by filling the manual filtering array with the mapping information.
+To see which features are defined in basins, you can check the :func:`RTDCBase.features_basin <dclab.rtdc_dataset.RTDCBase.features_basin>` property.
+The basins are directly accessible via :func:`RTDCBase.basins
+<dclab.rtdc_dataset.RTDCBase.basins>` (and the basin datasets via
+``RTDCBase.basins[index].ds``).